Menu

 Welcome to Class 3!

-I hope you all had a wonderful Christmas holiday!
+I hope you all have had a restful half term break.

 Please ensure your child has their PE kit for our lessons on Wednesday and Friday.
 It's a great opportunity for them to stay active and enjoy some physical exercise.